WINTON GROUP Ltd Sells 3,419 Shares of Urban Outfitters, Inc. (NASDAQ:URBN)

-WINTON GROUP Ltd cut its stake in shares of Urban Outfitters, Inc. (NASDAQ:URBN – Free Report) by 20.3% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 13,415 shares of the apparel retailer’s stock after selling 3,419 shares during the quarter.
-WINTON GROUP Ltd’s holdings in Urban Outfitters were worth $439,000 as of its most recent SEC filing.
+WINTON GROUP Ltd cut its holdings in shares of Urban Outfitters, Inc. (NASDAQ:URBN – Free Report) by 20.3% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 13,415 shares of the apparel retailer’s stock after selling 3,419 shares during the quarter.
+WINTON GROUP Ltd’s holdings in Urban Outfitters were worth $439,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Point72 Asset Management L.P. bought a new position in shares of Urban Outfitters during the second quarter valued at $33,000.
-Covestor Ltd increased its holdings in shares of Urban Outfitters by 561.6% during the second quarter.
-Covestor Ltd now owns 999 shares of the apparel retailer’s stock valued at $33,000 after acquiring an additional 848 shares in the last quarter.
-Castleview Partners LLC bought a new position in shares of Urban Outfitters during the third quarter valued at $39,000.
-Captrust Financial Advisors increased its holdings in shares of Urban Outfitters by 148.5% during the second quarter.
-Captrust Financial Advisors now owns 1,533 shares of the apparel retailer’s stock valued at $29,000 after acquiring an additional 916 shares in the last quarter.
-Finally, Lazard Asset Management LLC bought a new position in shares of Urban Outfitters during the second quarter valued at $52,000.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the stock.
+Captrust Financial Advisors grew its position in Urban Outfitters by 148.5% during the second quarter.
+Captrust Financial Advisors now owns 1,533 shares of the apparel retailer’s stock valued at $29,000 after acquiring an additional 916 shares during the last quarter.
+Covestor Ltd boosted its stake in shares of Urban Outfitters by 561.6% during the second quarter.
+Covestor Ltd now owns 999 shares of the apparel retailer’s stock valued at $33,000 after purchasing an additional 848 shares during the period.
+Point72 Asset Management L.P. purchased a new stake in shares of Urban Outfitters during the second quarter valued at approximately $33,000.
+Castleview Partners LLC purchased a new stake in shares of Urban Outfitters during the third quarter valued at approximately $39,000.
+Finally, Lazard Asset Management LLC purchased a new stake in shares of Urban Outfitters during the second quarter valued at approximately $52,000.
 70.21% of the stock is currently owned by institutional investors.

 Urban Outfitters Stock Performance